Skip to content

 Carve out custom tags whose content SvelTeX preprocesses specially before the Svelte compiler ever sees it.

 A verbatim environment is a Svelte-style element whose contents SvelTeX recognises by name and hands off to a dedicated handler.
-Inside the tag, neither the markdown processor nor (typically) the Svelte compiler parses the body — the verbatim handler decides what to do with it.

 The canonical use is tex-type environments that compile a LaTeX snippet to an SVG at build time (e.g. for TikZ diagrams), but verbatim covers four processing modes in total.